pjakiela/ECON379/exercises/E11C-power-with-clusters.md

 ##### Question 11

 Now consider a case where treatment is assigned at the cluster level, and there are multiple observations per cluster.
-Change the local macro `numclusters` and the local macro `obspercluster` to 20.
+Change the local macro `numclusters` to 50 and the local macro `obspercluster` to 20.
 Then, insert the command
 ```
 quietly expand `obspercluster'
 ```